 Figure 3.1 identifies the gaps and opportunities that emerged from discussions with economic development agencies and community leaders, from the review of agencies presented in the previous section of the report, and from research conducted for the assignment on economic development services in other cities.
 Included in the figure are services already provided under the City's current (modest) function, Nanaimo Economic Development.
-These gaps, opportunities, and existing City services help to define a possible scope of service for the City's new function moving forward.
+These gaps, opportunities, and existing City services help to define a possible scope of service for the City's new function moving forward.7

-"what" the City could provide in terms of economic development.
+It is important to note that scope of services presented in Figure 3.1 addresses the question of "what" the City could provide in terms of economic development.
 The scope says nothing about "how" the services should be delivered, or "who" should deliver them.
 These questions are explored in Chapter 4 of the report in the discussion on service delivery model, and are addressed further in the Chapter 5 recommendations.